 Click Adjust in the toolbar.

-In the Adjust pane, click the disclosure triangle next to Curves.
+In the Adjust pane, click the arrow next to Curves.

 Do any of the following:

 Automatically correct the curves of a photo: Click the pop-up menu below Curves, choose RGB or the color you want to correct, then click Auto.

 Manually set the black point, midtones, or white point of the histogram: Click the Eyedropper button for the point setting you want to change, then click a location in the photo that best represents the black point, midtones, or white point of the photo.